TylerAndreasen/ProgrammingNotes/CPP.md

 Understanding 2: After following along with the video, vectors are probably going to be my go to for most list applications.
 There will absolutely be times where an array or an enumeration is more appropriate, but the flexibility and ease of use of a vector is to great to pass up.

-### *11 STRINGS!**
+### *10 STRINGS!**

 I have done a bit with strings in my initial experiments in QuickGraph, and realize that I really do not have a good handle on them.
-I initially had the first of the two below code snippets in my `Vertex.cpp ` file, and changing to the later fixed what appeared to be problems recognized by some very low level C++ language code for supporting strings.
+I initially had the first of the two below code snippets in my `Vertex.cpp ` file, and changing to the latter fixed what appeared to be problems recognized by some very low level C++ language code for supporting strings.

 ```c++
 int Vertex::assignText(string in)